ella0333/jev-slot-machine/README.md

 first free port it finds, so it will not clash with anything else you have running.
 Press Ctrl+C to stop it, and when you start it again it carries on from where it was.

-If you do not have a key yet, `python start.py --dry` runs everything on made up answers, so you can see how it works without spending anything.

 ## Commands